 Any girl raped in a populated area was to be considered guilty without a trial

 and either murdered or enslaved, with the payoff going to the "real victim"―the

 • Is the New Testament really "better" when Revelation says that Jesus Christ himself

 would murder children: "I will kill her children with death; and all the churches shall know that I am he which searcheth the reins

 [kidneys] and hearts: and I will give unto every one of you according to your works."
 [Revelation 2:20-23

 clearly rejects the idea that Christians are saved by grace, and says that Jesus

-will judge the children of Christian families for their mothers' sins!]
+will judge and destroy the children of Christian families for their mothers' sins!]